-In recent decades, pavement sealing practices have changed substantially.
+In recent decades, portland cement concrete (PCC) pavement sealing practices have changed substantially.
 There is a significant non-uniformity and inconsistency for joint sealant applications among transportation agencies.
 Joint sealing practices have changed over time, but current practice and performance has not been documented.
-There is a significant non-uniformity and inconsistency for joint sealant applications among the agencies.
-Despite their widespread use, controversy exists as to the efficacy of and need for joint sealing practices in concrete pavements.
+Despite their widespread use, questions exist as to the efficacy of and need for joint sealing practices in PCC pavements.

-The objective of this synthesis is to document current practices with concrete pavement joint sealant in new construction and to reseal existing pavements.
+The objective of this synthesis is to document current practices with PCC pavement joint sealant in new construction and the maintenance protocol of existing joint sealants for PCC pavements.

 Information to be gathered will include, but is not be limited to:

 · Whether or not PCC pavement joint sealants are used